-Grade 5 in Art and Grade 4 in English.
+Grade 5 in Art.
 If Art not studied, you must show evidence of skill in a portfolio of work that shows ability

 "Practising an art, no matter how well or badly, is a way to make your soul grow."

 Kurt Vonnegut